Cristopher-Cruz/Apple-Health-Export/README.md

         Process finished with exit code 0

-Finally, you can decide how to export the data you collected :
+Finally, you can decide how to export the data you collected.
+In this particular case, we export our dataframe into a csv file and an html file.

 ```python
 # Create a pandas DataFrame from the extracted data
 df = pd.DataFrame(data)